htw-imi-showtime/showtime-website-project-archive/content/ws20/master/m1-augmented-boardgame-experience/features.md

 {{<section title="The Map">}}
 Once the game is started, a map and other game-related information appear on your computer, laptop or SmartTV.
 There are **four map sections in total, each with around 20 fields**.
 The fields are connected to each other and show the path you have to complete.
 When you reach the end of a map, you'll automatically move on to the next section, provided it's not the last one.

-On the board game map there are **three types of fields**: "normal fields" (white), "occasion fields" (grey) which can trigger an event on your smartphone and "minigame fields" (blue) which offer you a shortcut, if you manage to win the minigame.
-On an **"occasion field"**, the player must choose one from two occasions.
+On the board game map there are **three types of fields**: "normal fields" (white), "occasion fields" (grey) which can trigger an event on your smartphone and "minigame fields" (blue), which offer you a shortcut if you manage to win the minigame.
+On an **"occasion field"**, the player must choose one of two occasions.
 There are five occasions in total, three of which are positive and two negative.
 The **"minigame field"** is always located at a shortcut.
 Crossing a minigame field, the detective team will always be stopped to play a minigame (so far: a pantomime game) and if the word is guessed correctly by the whole team, the team is allowed to take the shortcut.
 On a **"normal field"** nothing happens.
 {{</section >}}

 {{<image src="maps.png" alt="The Map" caption="The four map sections">}}